Late-Universe Dynamics from Vacuum Geometry:Unifying Dark Energy and the Hubble Tension via Holographic Phase Transitions

 3

-[4].
-Applying the exact topological coupling derived earlier yields a dynamic,
+, the topological coupling yields a

 w(z) 1 +